English Grammar Overview - Parts of Speech - Infinitive & Gerund

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.

-This unit focused on different ways of evaluating students? levels and progress, as well as some of the more common external exams that we as teachers may need to prepare our students for.
-There are a number of ways to assess a student?s language level, here are three examples; tutorials, evaluation by the students and tests.
+There are a number of ways to assess a student?s language level, here are three examples; tutorials, evaluation by the students and test.

-What I have learnt is how important it is to place a student in the correct level according to their ability, if the student is just thrown into a class that?s not on par with their ability, whether it?s too easy or too difficult the student will feel out of place and discouraged to learn.
-I have also learnt that the teacher need to plan very carefully when to assess and evaluate their students and that these assessments and evaluations can be very helpful for planning future classes and focus on areas of difficulty for the students.
+What I have learnt is how important it is to place a student in the correct level according to their ability, if the student is just thrown into a class that?s not on par with their ability, whether it?s too easy or too difficult the student will feel out of place and discouraged to lear.